Patti LuPone: 2000–2009: Sondheim revivals and acclaim

-2010s
+2010–2019: Career expansion

 In August 2010, LuPone appeared in a three-day run of Irving Berlin's Annie Get Your Gun where she played the title role opposite Patrick Cassidy at the Ravinia Festival, directed by Lonny Price.
-That same year, LuPone created the role of Lucia in the original Broadway production of Women on the Verge of a Nervous Breakdown, which opened at the Belasco Theater on November 4, 2010, and closed on January 2, 2011 after 23 preview and 69 regular performances.
+That same year, LuPone created the role of Lucia in the original Broadway production of Women on the Verge of a Nervous Breakdown, which opened at the Belasco Theater on November 4, 2010, and closed on January 2, 2011, after 23 preview and 69 regular performances.
 LuPone was nominated for a Tony and Drama Desk, and an Outer Critics Circle Award for her performance.
 LuPone's memoir recounting her life and career from childhood onwards, was published in September 2010 titled Patti LuPone: A Memoir.
+It was a New York Times Best Seller.

 In 2011, LuPone played the role of Joanne in a four-night limited engagement concert production of Stephen Sondheim's musical Company at the New York Philharmonic, conducted by Paul Gemignani.
 The production starred Neil Patrick Harris as Bobby.
 Harris had previously worked with LuPone in the 2000 and 2001 concert productions of Sweeney Todd.
 The cast of Company performed the song "Side by Side by Side" at the 65th Tony Awards on June 12, 2011.
 LuPone made her New York City Ballet debut in May 2011 in a production of The Seven Deadly Sins directed and choreographed by Lynne Taylor-Corbett.
 A piece she had previously performed, LuPone sang the role of Anna in the Kurt Weill and Bertolt Brecht score.
 LuPone concluded a 63-performance Broadway engagement of her concert with former Evita co-star Mandy Patinkin entitled An Evening with Patti LuPone and Mandy Patinkin.
 The run started on November 21, 2011, at the Ethel Barrymore Theater and ended on January 13, 2012.

-In the fall of 2012, LuPone appeared with Debra Winger in the premiere of David Mamet's play The Anarchist.
-Despite the play receiving less than stellar reviews from critics, LuPone received widespread praise for her role as Cathy.
+In late 2012, LuPone appeared with Debra Winger in the premiere of David Mamet's play The Anarchist.

+In 2011, the feature film Union Square, co-written and directed by the Sundance Film Festival's Grand Jury Award Winner, Nancy Savoca, was premiered at the Toronto International Film Festival.
+In it, LuPone co-starred with Mira Sorvino, Tammy Blanchard, Mike Doyle, Michael Rispoli and Daphne Rubin-Vega.

+LuPone guest starred on Army Wives on July 8, 2012.
+She reunited with fellow guest star Kellie Martin as her mother once again.
+LuPone appeared in the 2013 film Parker, an action-thriller.
+She voiced the character Yellow Diamond in the animated series Steven Universe (2013–2019) and Steven Universe Future (2019–2020).
+In 2013, LuPone was cast in the third season of the FX series American Horror Story as Joan Ramsey, a religious mother with a hidden past, and played herself in the third season of HBO's Girls.